Are you concerned about someone’s driving?

 1. Know what to look out for: See the Senior Driver Safety Checkup for information on “red flags” for diminishing driver safety.

-3. Start the conversation: Although it can be an uncomfortable topic, introducing the idea of a driving evaluation and addressing driver safety could prevent a fatal accident.
-Check out We Need to Talk About Driver Safety , a PDF from The Hartford.com for information on how to discuss driving concerns with loved ones, and who in the family should be the one to initiate the conversation.
+3. Start the conversation: Although it can be an uncomfortable topic, introducing the idea of a driver evaluation and addressing driver safety could prevent an accident.
+Check out We Need to Talk About Driver Safety , a PDF from The Hartford.com for information on how to discuss driving concerns with loved ones, and how to initiate the conversation.

-You can always contact Driving Solutions for a free phone consultation before you bring up the issue with your loved one.
-This will allow you to discuss the best way to start the conversation depending on the individual and the situation with a trained professional.
-Fill out the contact form on the right or call (508)878-9583.
+Contact Driving Solutions for a free phone, text or email consultation before you bring up the issue with your loved one.
+This will allow you to discuss the best way to start the conversation depending on the individual and the situation.

-4. Support your argument: Make sure you can answer the questions on this family and friend questionnaire when you begin the conversation with the driver and when you reach out to Driving Solutions about the possibility of a driving evaluation.
+4. Make sure you answer the questions on the family and friend questionnaire before beginning the conversation about an at-home driver evaluation.